bdurand/support_table_data/README.md

 Helper methods will not override already defined methods on a model class.
 If a method is already defined, an `ArgumentError` will be raised.

 You can also define helper methods for named instance attributes.
+These helper methods will return the hard coded values from the data file.
+Calling these methods does not require a database connection.

 ```ruby
 class Status < ApplicationRecord